 16. Teach kids to recognize their warning signs

 Everyone experiences anxiety differently.
 For children, signs may include shortness of breath, stomachaches, or inability to settle down and concentrate, among others.
 Coaching students to recognize their unique triggers and warning signs can help them know when to take a step back.
 Integrate social-emotional strategies throughout the day to help students learn to manage their anxiety.

 Students with anxiety need concrete, easy-to-use strategies to help them cope.
 Rooted in cognitive therapy, Zones of Regulation is a curriculum developed to help kids understand and learn to manage their emotions.
 This informative article offers 18 helpful strategies.

 18. Offer individual accommodations

 For older students, accommodations can make all the difference.
 Many students struggle with performance anxiety, especially when it comes to tests.
 When a student is feeling anxious, their brain simply can’t function as effectively.
 When we can set up our tests and assignments so anxious kids are less stressed, they’ll likely perform better.
 Extended time and cue sheets could help kids who suffer from test anxiety.
 For other accommodations for kids who struggle with anxiety, check out this list from Worry Wise Kids.

 The good news about anxiety is that it is one of the most manageable mental-health struggles that children face in the classroom.
 With the right support and strategies, most children are able to develop strategies that help them manage their anxiety.

 The Child Mind Institute offers a “Symptom Checker” to help inform you about a student’s possible diagnoses and information and articles to help facilitate a conversation.

 Teachers also deal with anxiety.
-Take a look at the realities of Sunday night anxiety and what you can do.
+Take a look at the realities of Sunday-night anxiety and what you can do about it.